AniketGurav/LCF-ABSA/README.md

 Generally, the best performance needs several independent training processes.

 ### For Better Performance
-This repository can achieving follow performance with BERT-ADA pretrained models.
+This repository can achieving superior performance with [BERT-ADA](https://arxiv.org/pdf/1908.11860.pdf) pretrained models.
 Learn to train the domain adapted BERT pretraiend models from [domain-adapted-atsc](https://github.com/deepopinion/domain-adapted-atsc), and place the pretrained models in *bert_pretrained_models*.
-The results in following table are the best of five trainings (random seed 1, 2, 3, 4, 5).
+The results in following table are the best of five trainings (random seed 0, 1, 2, 3, 4).
 Try set other random seeds to explore different results.

 | Models            | Restaurant (acc)  | Laptop (acc)  |  Twitter(acc)
 | -------------     | :-----:           | :-----:       | ---           |